BudickDa/spielebuch/README.md

 # Spielebuch
 A Meteor package that makes writing interactive books very easy.

-# Todos
-- Put the framework into a package (waiting for the next version of meteor, which will support ES6)
-- finish tutorial two
-- finish the backpack
-- finish UI
-- change the control view into something usable (this daVinci-bullshit will be thrown out asap)

 # Core concepts
 Interactive gameobjects are created while writing text.
 The author can create rules and effects and add those to gameobjects, scenes or the whole story.
 Effects are a set of rules.
 A rule is a key-value-pair.